For Parents or Guardians

-Every aspect of the Temple University Klein College of Media and Communication Study Away program, including preparation for it, is a learning experience.
+Every aspect of the Global Opportunities program, including preparation for it, is a learning experience.
 Therefore, we encourage students to take personal responsibility in handling as many matters as possible independently.

-We respectfully request that you share your questions and concerns with your student, who can relay those questions and concerns to the Study Away staff.
+We request that you share your questions and concerns with your student, who can relay those questions and concerns to the Global Opportunities staff.
 Additionally, in many cases, federal privacy laws (FERPA) prevent us from sharing information about students with their families.

 Here you’ll find more information addressing issues of particular concern to parents, including practical matters like cultural adjustment, safety, financial, health and insurance information.
 If you or your student have additional questions, feel free to contact our office.

 Upon their arrival, students are often excited by the idea of life in a new location and might neglect to communicate with their families at home.
-Study Away students are encouraged to communicate with their families within 48 hours of their arrival, once their internet or phone connections are established in their new location.
-The onsite program staff or the Klein College Study Away office will notify you immediately if there is a serious problem.
+Global Opportunities students are encouraged to communicate with their families within 48 hours of their arrival, once their internet or phone connections are established in their new location.
+The on-site program staff or the Klein College Global Opportunities office will notify you immediately if there is a serious problem.

-After the excitement and adrenaline of the first few weeks wear off, many students experience a temporary period of adjustment.
-You should not be overly concerned by an initial wave of negativity or unhappiness, as almost all students experience some form of transitional adjustment during (and sometimes even after) a Study Away experience.
-Fortunately most students adapt quite successfully, become more independent, learn a great deal about themselves and their location, and thrive like never before.
-If your student’s adjustment period is concerning or prolonged, contact onsite program staff or the Klein College Study Away office.
+After the excitement of being in a new place wears off, it’s not uncommon for students to experience a period of adjustment.
+Don’t worry!
+Almost all students experience some form of transitional adjustment during (and sometimes even after) a Global Opportunities experience.
+Fortunately, most students adapt quite successfully, become more independent, learn a great deal about themselves and their location, and thrive like never before.
+If your student’s adjustment period is concerning or prolonged, contact on-site program staff or the Klein College Global Opportunities office.

 With the widespread usage of cell phones, connecting with home is easier than ever.
 Students traveling internationally must obtain a local number once they are in-country.

-Should your student encounter problems while studying away, we recommend they consult with onsite staff, who are usually in the best position to help them resolve issues.
-Typically, students’ first inclination is to contact family, who in turn contact the Klein College Study Away office.
+Should your student encounter problems while studying away, we recommend they consult with on-site staff, who are usually in the best position to help them resolve issues.
+Typically, students’ first inclination is to contact family, who in turn contact the Global Opportunities office.

-Though it’s helpful for Klein College Study Away to be aware of the situation, a lag in informing the onsite program director can result in a delayed resolution to a problem.
-If you’re contacted about an issue first, encourage your student to speak with the onsite program director.
+Though it’s helpful for Global Opportunities to be aware of the situation, a lag in informing the on-site program director can result in a delayed resolution to a problem.
+If you’re contacted about an issue first, encourage your student to speak with the on-site faculty program leader or director.

 Health and Safety

 Temple University and Klein College consider the health and safety of our students to be one of our top priorities.
 Our advisors at the host and home institutions, parents, program staff and students all work together to ensure healthy, safe and successful learning experiences.
-Students accepted to Study Away will receive detailed guidelines on how to prepare with regard to health and safety.
+Students accepted to Global Opportunities programs will receive detailed guidelines on how to prepare with regard to health and safety.
 We encourage students to review this information thoroughly and share it with their parents and families.

-The physical and mental well-being of students are fundamental components of successful and happy Study Away ventures.
-Students should schedule checkups with their care providers before they depart, as even mild physical or psychological disorders can become serious under the stresses of life while being separated from their regular support systems.
+The physical and mental well-being of students are fundamental components of successful and happy study away ventures.
+Students should schedule checkups with their care providers before they depart, as even mild physical or psychological disorders can become more serious as they are separated from their regular support systems.

-If students have pre-existing physical or mental health conditions, we urge them to alert the Klein College Study Away director, as well as the program director or someone on the program staff immediately.
-If health-related issues arises during the program, onsite staff are knowledgeable about local resources and are usually in the best position to help them resolve things quickly.
+If students have pre-existing physical or mental health conditions, we urge them to alert the Global Opportunities director, as well as the faculty program leader, director or someone on the program staff immediately.
+If health-related issues arise during the program, on-site staff are knowledgeable about local resources and are usually in the best position to help them resolve things quickly.

-Though it’s not required that students have health insurance for domestic locations, Klein College Study Away recommends that students obtain and review their current plans to ensure they are covered while interning in another U.S. city.
+Though it’s not required that students have health insurance for domestic locations, we recommend that students obtain and review their current plans to ensure they are covered while interning in another U.S. city.

-For students traveling internationally, Klein College Study Away recommends they review the U.S. Department of State Travel website, which provides information about crime and security, health and medical conditions, and locations of U.S. embassies and any consular offices through country-specific information sheets about every country in the world.
+For students traveling internationally, Global Opportunities recommends they review the U.S. Department of State Travel website, which provides information about crime and security, health and medical conditions, and locations of U.S. embassies and any consular offices through country-specific information sheets about every country in the world.
 We encourage you and your student to review that information for any countries to which they might be traveling.

 - During regular business hours (Monday–Friday, 8:30 a.m.–5 p.m.
 EST), call Klein College at 215-204-5273.

 - Outside business hours, call Temple University’s Campus Safety Services office at 215-204-1234.
-Be sure to leave your name, the name of the student and the Study Away program, and a number where you can be reached.
-Campus Safety will contact a Study Away staff member, who will return the call as soon as possible.
+Be sure to leave your name, the name of the student and the Global Opportunities program, and a number where you can be reached.
+Campus Safety will contact a Global Opportunities staff member, who will return the call as soon as possible.